Kathryn Lamoreux is an English teacher who loves all things creative, including fashion, hair, and makeup.

-To clarify, I do not mean the hacking-and-slashing kind of action: Back away from the scissors, please, they're what got you into this mess in the first place.
+To clarify, I do not mean the hacking-and-slashing kind of action.
+Back away from the scissors, please—they're what got you into this mess in the first place.
 Instead, spend some time in front of the mirror to get creative with your wacky fringe, and before you know it, you might find a look you love, or at least you'll be able to fake a normal cut until your hair grows out.

 Gather bobby pins, headbands, hairspray, and any other supplies you feel like experimenting with, and see how many styles and strategies you can come up with for camouflaging your new cut.
-Here are a few ideas to get you started:
+Here are a few ideas to get you started.

-Bettie Page and Katy Perry are just a couple examples of a celebrities who have rocked curly hair with short, blunt bangs.
+Bettie Page and Katy Perry are just a couple examples of celebrities who have rocked curly hair with short, blunt bangs.
 It's fashionably retro.
 A bit of texture and variation in the rest of your hair might take off a bit of the edge of a harsh, blunt-banged look.

 If you've tried to like your bangs, but you simply must cover them up, a pompadour is one of the most popular options.
-Just twist your bangs back and clip into place on top of your head with a couple of bobby pins.
+Just twist your bangs back and clip them into place on top of your head with a couple of bobby pins.
 You can leave the rest of your hair down, like Jessica Alba, or wear it with a bun or other updo.
 If you're not too scared of big hair, a pompadour can add a touch of volume on top.

-#3 Side Twists or Braids
+3. Try Side Twists or Braids

 Not into the voluminous look?
-Or would you rather part your hair in the center or on the side?
+Or would rather part your hair in the center or on the side?
 Try twisting your bangs to the side instead.
 Simply part your bangs wherever you'd like and grab a small piece of the bangs nearest to the part.
 Twist to the side and gather more hair as you progress.
-Once you get all the way over to the side, incorporate some of your longer hair into the twist and use bobby pins to hold it all in place.
+Once you get all the way over to the side, incorporate some of your longer hairs into the twist and use bobby pins to hold it all in place.

-#4 Deep Side Part
+4. Deep Side Part

 A third way to hide your bangs is with a deep side part.
 Take a comb and part your hair far, far, far to one side.
-Then just pin your bangs there and pull your longer hair over to hide them.
-If you can get your bangs to stay back with a part in the center, you can also try taking a cue from Sandra Bullock with a similar style parted in the middle, as seen here.
+Then just pin your bangs there and pull your longer hairs over to hide them.
+If you can get your bangs to stay back with a part in the center, you can also try taking a cue from Sandra Bullock with a similar style parted in the middle, as seen above.

 If your bangs are simply too short to pin back, a wide headband or one with comb-like teeth to hold your hair in place can help sweep back even the shortest bangs.
 To make the growing-out period more bearable, try buying a few headbands that you really love so you look forward to wearing them.

 6. Break Out the Hats and Scarves

 And if Worse Comes to Worst...

 You can always go back to the salon.
 Maybe it's the blunt cut of your bangs that's bothering you, and a stylist could help by softening it up.
 Or maybe you'll like the look better with face-framing layers.
 However, if you go back to your stylist, make sure you're clear in explaining your dilemma.
 Try bringing a picture or two to make sure they know what you want.
 Communication is key.
-After all, the last thing you want to do is to pay her to make things worse.
+After all, the last thing you want to do is to pay them to make things worse.